kangstephen94/wallstreetbets/README.md

 * View portfolio value over time, current cash allocation, and holdings diversity.

 ## Technologies
-* Backend: Rails/ActiveRecord/PostgreSQL
+* Backend: Rails/ActiveRecord/PostgreSQL/jBuilder
 * Frontend: React/Redux
-* Recharts
-* httparty/figero
+* Recharts: Used to create interactive graphs on D3 Platform.
+* httparty: Allows for easier manipulation and access to data.
+* figaro: Secures private information utilized in backend (API Key).
 * Alphavantage API

+##

 ## Future Plans
 * Create an algorithm that generates a diverse portfolio with maximized gains and minimized risk